Welcome!

 We must understand that predator kings are not designed to play nicely with each other.
 The Cabal of Kings described above is not a monolithic Juggernaut, but a multi-headed beast composed of parts that are all very busy devouring one another.
 It is a fractalized Ouroboros that may self-destruct an any moment, and which draws closer to that moment with every bite and nibble.

 Everyone, of course, knows that World War III is a losing proposition, and a very bad idea, but knowing that drawing near to a black hole is a bad idea is not going to get you out of it once you are caught up in its vortex.
-For the powers that be, it doesn't look like there is anyway out of this: one must put on a tough-guy front; one must act aggressively; one must counter the moves of the others—all this while room for expansion and error draws closer and closer to zero.
+For the powers that be, it doesn't look like there is any way out of this: one must put on a tough-guy front; one must act aggressively; one must counter the moves of the others—all this while room for expansion and error draws closer and closer to zero.
 Each participant, of course, hopes one of the others will back down, but knows that it cannot be him.
 We have, then, a true Mexican standoff in which the tensions keep getting ratcheted upward.

 History or Prophecy?